InNeedOfName/shotbot-script/readme.md

 ### What is anyone supposed to do with that kind of analysis?

 I just extracted,transformed,loaded and visualised data.
-You can draw the conclusion that you want from it, it's just statistics afterall.
+You can draw the conclusion that you want from it, it's just statistics.
 You could put your own methods into the code.
 If you want a more in depth analysis of the shots, send me a message.